 About Me: Stephanie McKercher, MS, RDN

 I know what it's like to care deeply about nourishing yourself and still feel exhausted by food.
 To try to eat well and end up more anxious and obsessed, not less.
 To follow all of the guidance and still feel out of control.
-That experience (and my own recovery from it) is what brought me to this work, and it what makes me genuinely invested in the people I work with.
-Not just as a clinician, but as someone who's been in the thick of it.
+That experience, and my own recovery from it, is what led me here, and what makes me deeply invested in the people I work with.
+Not just as a clinician, but as someone who's also been in the thick of it.

 My work has been featured in NBC News, Forbes, Women's Health, Food Network, and Well + Good.
 I'm also the author of The College Vegetarian Cookbook (2020).